On Higher Graph Manifolds

+We now consider two pieces reindexed as $Z_1$ and $Z_2$ that will be joined across a boundary component that we also index with $i=1,2$ respectively.

+Fukaya's construction gives a volume collapsing sequence of metrics $g_{i,\epsilon}$ of bounded curvature on $Z_{i}$ for which the infranil fiber $N_{i}$ has diameter $\eps$ and which are left invariant under the covering nilpotent group, denoted $\til{N}_{i}$.
+Moreover, the pointed Gromov-Hasudorff limit metric $g_{i,0}=\lim_{\eps\to 0}g_{i,\eps}$ will be any choice of given metric on the base $M_i$.

-First consider horospherical parametrizations of the truncated portion of the cusps of $V_i$ extending from $\partial M_{i}$ that glue $Z_1$ and $Z_2$ so that the negatively curved metrics in these parameters are described by a generalized warped Riemannian product on a neighborhood of each boundary component:
+For the metric on $M_i$, first consider horospherical parametrizations of the truncated portion of the cusps of $V_i$ extending from $\partial M_{i}$, used in the construction of $Z_i$, so that the negatively curved metrics in these parameters are described by a generalized warped Riemannian product on a neighborhood of each boundary component: